basst22778/TWANG32-PlatformIO/README.md

 - 21 - Accelerometer SDA (or the equivalent I²C pin on your board)
 - 22 - Accelerometer SCL (or the equivalent I²C pin on your board)
 - 25 - DAC (analog audio out, unamplified)

+## TO DO List:
+- Wireless features
+    - 2 Player features by linking controllers.
+TBD
+-  Settings:
+    - Change strip type.
+-  Digitized Audio
+    - Currently the port uses the same square wave tones of the the Arduino version.
+    - I want to convert to digitized high quality sound effects.
+    - Possibly mix multiple sounds so things like lava and movement sound good at the same time.
+- Better looking mobile web interface (looks more like a web app)

 ## Overview
 The following is a quick overview of the code to help you understand and tweak the game to your needs.